tsedan/anxlang/README.md

 If your editor/language server is acting up about not finding the LLVM include files, I recommend using a tool like [bear](https://github.com/rizsotto/Bear) to generate `compile_commands.json` when you compile.

 After cloning this repository and making sure LLVM is installed on your machine simply run `make`.
-The compiled binary can be found in the <a href="bin">bin</a> directory.
+The compiled binary can be found in the resultant `bin` directory.